shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-hulu-inventory.md

 ---
-title: Microsoft Invest - Buying Hulu Inventory
+title: Microsoft Invest - Buy Hulu Inventory
-description: Learn about the instructions to buy Hulu inventory in Microsoft Invest.
+description: In this article, learn about the instructions detailing the process of buying Hulu inventory within the Microsoft Invest platform.
 ---

-# Buy Hulu inventory in Microsoft Invest
+# Microsoft Invest - Buy Hulu inventory

 To buy OTT inventory serving on Hulu: